yousfiwael/EthIdentityStore/README.md

 open `truffle-config.js` file then update `mnemonic` var with your mnemonic wallet, and add your Infura API key after `https://ropsten.infura.io/v3/`.
 Then run `truffle migrate --network ropsten`

+## Demo Video

+Demonstration of how to copy the project and get it up and running the app on a development server locally.

 [![IMAGE ALT TEXT HERE](https://i.vimeocdn.com/video/798315813_1280x720.jpg)](https://vimeo.com/347861429)